Last updated: June 17, 2024

 Military Income

 The same documentation rules apply for soldiers and their families.
-One benefit for military service members is that housing, base and food allowances can be included in income for mortgage calculations.
+One benefit for military service members is that housing, base, and food allowances may be included in income for mortgage calculations.
 Those deployed to war zones must provide documented confirmation, since income earned in these zones is not taxed.

 - W2